Joseph Thomas (architect): Life and work

 Thomas was born in Roche, near St Austell, on 10 March 1838.
 As a boy, he helped his father work on the construction of the bridge over the Looe River and the new roads to Polperro and St Martins.
 Later, he worked on a number of civil engineering projects in England and abroad, including the construction of naval forts in Plymouth, the Royal Albert Dock in London, the Arizona Canal, and the New York City docks.

 He became an associate member of the Institution of Civil Engineers in 1886 and a full member in 1889.

 In 1893, Thomas purchased land at Hannafore for development.
 The scheme included widening of West Looe quay, building a ramp up to the West Looe side of the bridge, and construction of the present-day high-level access road to Hannafore along the western side of the Looe Estuary.

 In 1896, Thomas looked at the problem of silting up of the entrance to the harbour at Looe.
 His solution was to shorten the existing pier at the mouth of the river and instead build a larger round structure at the end, giving it the overall shape of a banjo.
 There was considerable scepticism about the scheme, so Thomas offered to pay for the work himself if it did not solve the problem.
 However, it proved successful, so the Looe Harbour Commissioners paid up.
 The Banjo Pier, as it thus became known, was the prototype for other similar structures built elsewhere.

 Thomas also engineered the railway link between Coombe Junction and Liskeard station, linking the Looe Valley Line (formerly the Liskeard and Looe Railway) to the Cornish Main Line.

+Thomas lived at The Old Vicarage in East Looe.